First time buyers

 First time buyers can find today's mortgage market somewhat daunting, and, all too often, downright confusing.
 This can be exacerbated if the first time buyer has a bad credit rating or limited credit history.

 Quite often the biggest issue facing first time buyers is whether or not they will be able to borrow enough to purchase the property they want.
-One of the best ways to help yourself as a first-time buyer is to seek out independent, professional advice.
-A specialist advisor will look at your situation and advise on the best first time buyer mortgage deals for you.
+One of the best ways to help yourself as a first-time buyer is to seek out professional advice.
+A specialist advisor will provide the best possible service by looking at your situation and advising you on the most suitable mortgage deals.

 Saving a deposit is the place to start.
 The bigger your deposit, the wider your choice of mortgage loans will be.
 And if your deposit is worth at least 10% per cent of the property you want to buy, many more lenders will be prepared to lend to you.